 - Average motion is in the direction of the flow.

 - The flow velocity profile for turbulent flow is fairly flat across the center section of a pipe and drops rapidly extremely close to the walls.

 - The average flow velocity is approximately equal to the velocity at the center of the pipe.

 Reynolds Number Regimes

 Transitional flow.
-At Reynolds numbers between about 2000 and 4000 the flow is unstable as a result of the onset of turbulence.
+At Reynolds numbers between about 2000 and 4000, the flow is unstable due to the onset of turbulence.
 These flows are sometimes referred to as transitional flows.

 Turbulent flow.
 If the Reynolds number is greater than 3500, the flow is turbulent.
 Most fluid systems in nuclear facilities operate with turbulent flow.

 In general, this flow regime is important in engineering because circular pipes can withstand high pressures and hence are used to convey liquids.
 Non-circular ducts are used to transport low-pressure gases, such as air in cooling and heating systems.

 For the internal flow regime, an entrance region is typical.
 In this region, a nearly inviscid upstream flow converges and enters the tube.
 The hydrodynamic entrance length is introduced to characterize this region and is approximately equal to: